toddjordan/guides/source/localizable/tutorial/routes-and-templates.md

   create tests/unit/routes/about-test.js
 ```

-Three new files are created: one for the route handler, one for the template the route handler will render,
-and a test file.
-The fourth file that is touched is the router.
+A route is composed of the following parts:

+1. An entry in `/app/router.js`, mapping the route name to a specific URI. _`(app/router.js)`_
+2. A route handler JavaScript file, instructing what behavior should be executed when the route is loaded. _`(app/routes/about.js)`_
+3. A route template, describing the page represented by the route. _`(app/templates/about.hbs)`_

-When we open the router, we can see that the generator has mapped a new _about_ route for us.
+When we open `/app/router.js`, we can see that there is a new line of code for our route, calling `this.route('about')` in its `map` function.
-This route will load the `about` route handler.
+Calling the function `this.route(_routeName_)`, tells the Ember router to load the specified route handler when the user navigates to the URI with the same name.
+In this case when the user navigates to `/about`, the route handler represented by `/app/routes/about.js` will be used.
+See the guide for [defining routes](../../routing/defining-your-routes/) for more details.

 ```app/router.js
 import Ember from 'ember';